 Immediately below the root domain is a set of top-level domains.
 These top-level domains are relatively static, and are administered by the Network Information Center.
 These are the current top-level domains registered with the Network Information Center:

-arpa a temporary domain for stations, also used as the top-level domain for address-to-name mapping com companies and businesses edu universities and other educational institutions gov government agencies mil military organizations net various network-type organizations and network management-related organizations, such as information centers and operations centers org technical support groups, professional societies, or similar organizations
+net Various network-type organizations and network management-related organizations, such as information centers and operations centers org Technical support groups, professional societies, or similar organizations